 How to make a Tuna Avocado Melt

-3. Top with the tuna and finish with some cheddar.
-Because cheddar is the best cheese for a tuna melt.
-Pop under the grill until golden and bubbly.
+- Top with the tuna and finish with some cheese and pop under the grill until golden and bubbly.
 Finish with a sprinkle of fresh parsley and a squeeze of lemon juice!

 Easy right?
 10000x times better than a boring avocado and tuna sandwich!